Michal-Surmacz/AI_Agents/README.md

 ## 🌟 Outcome

 The web application allows users to interact with an AI chatbot via a simple web interface.
 It maintains context between interactions and processes user questions to provide intelligent responses.
 This setup demonstrates integrating a language model into a Flask application to create an interactive and context-aware chatbot experience.
-Additionally, LLMs is installed locally.
+Additionally, LLM is installed locally.

 ## 🛠️Step-by-Step Code Explanation (main.py file) -> backend